paradadf/recaltools/fastscraper/README.md

 Script to facilitate the use of [sselph's scraper](https://github.com/sselph/scraper/releases).

-Place fastscraper and scraper on your root rom's directory.
+Place fastscraper[.bat] on your rom's root directory.
+The script will automatically download/update the scraper if needed.
 Windows users need fastscraper.bat
-Linux and macOS users need to set appropriate permissions: `chmod u+x ./fastscraper`
+Linux, macOS or FreeBSD users need to set appropriate permissions: `chmod u+x ./fastscraper`

 **Don't forget to set your [ScreenScraper](http://screenscraper.fr/) *username* and *password* to scrape faster!!!**